Placement testing

 Placement testing is a practice that many colleges and universities use to assess college readiness and determine which classes a student should initially take.
 Since most two-year colleges have open, non-competitive admissions policies, many students are admitted without college-level academic qualifications.
-Placement tests assess abilities in English, mathematics and reading; they may also be used in other disciplines such as foreign languages, computer and internet technologies, health and natural sciences.
-The goal is to offer low-scoring students remedial coursework to prepare them for regular coursework.
+Placement exams or placement tests assess abilities in English, mathematics and reading; they may also be used in other disciplines such as foreign languages, computer and internet technologies, health and natural sciences.
+The goal is to offer low-scoring students remedial coursework (or other remediation) to prepare them for regular coursework.

-Less-prepared students are placed into various remedial situations, from adult basic education through various levels of developmental college courses.

 Historically, placement tests also served additional purposes such as providing individual instructors a prediction of each student's likely academic success, sorting students into homogeneous skill groups within the same course level and introducing students to course material.
 Placement testing can also serve a gatekeeper function, keeping academically challenged students from progressing into college programs, particularly in competitive admissions programs such as nursing within otherwise open-entry colleges.

+Secondary schooling

+A placement exam is a test designed to evaluate a person's knowledge of a subject and thus determine the level most suitable for the person to begin coursework on that subject.
+It is not unusual for students to take a placement exam in a subject such as mathematics upon admission to a school or university to determine what level of classes they should take.
+Scores on such exams as the Advanced Placement, International Baccalaureate, SAT Subject Tests, and British Advanced Level exams can serve as placement tests for students in certain subjects, where a high score would enable them to get into a more advanced class than what a freshman would normally take.